Interview – Tony Todd

 CrypticRock.com – They all sound like interesting projects.
 You mentioned some of your favorite Horror films, could you tell us about some of your other favorites?

 Tony Todd – The original The Incredible Shrinking Man (1957) that was in black and white.
 Have you ever seen that?
 If not, you are in for a treat, find it.
 Trust me, it’s in black and white and it starts with a man on a bench.
 All of a sudden he and his wife are on a bench, he’s like a foot shorter than her.
 They take him in for tests.
-It’s a 4 star movie.
+It’s a 4-star movie.
 Then she goes to work, she can’t find him.
 He’s under the couch, 6 inches tall.
 Then they realize they need to take care of him.
-He gets lost in the house and goes in the basement where he is threatened by the house cat, a tarantula.
-Oh it’s great and he has to fight for his life until he ends up just a tiny speck of cosmos.
+He gets lost in the house and goes into the basement where he is threatened by the house cat, a tarantula.
+Oh, it’s great and he has to fight for his life until he ends up just a tiny speck of cosmos.
 That’s a great film.
 I love the original The Fly (1958).

 My favorite director is Billy Wilder.
 Sunset Boulevard (1950) is my favorite film.
 Also Double Indemnity (1944).
 I am telling you if you want a life of enjoyment then watch those films.
 Any film by Billy Wilder is worth watching.
 He’s my favorite director.
-He came from Bulgaria, he taught himself to speak English, and in 10 years he was a world class director.
+He came from Bulgaria, he taught himself to speak English, and in 10 years he was a world-class director.
 He came from the oppression of WWII and he taught himself how to speak and communicate.
 He has written some of the best films that have ever been made.

 incredible_shrinking_man_poster_05